 2. 26% of the total official reserves in the European Central Bank are held in gold, stats on world gold reserves reveal.

-Furthermore, according to official data from the ECB, gold was the second-most preferred form of national reserve after the US dollar, followed by the Japanese yen, and the Chinese renminbi.
+Furthermore, according to the ECB’s official data, gold was the second-most preferred form of national reserve after the US dollar, followed by the Japanese yen and the Chinese renminbi.

 3. US gold reserves are the largest national gold reserves in the world.